JuoCode/vscode-dart-extract-arb/README.md

 Download the extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=zealousFoundry.flutter-extract-to-arb) or the [Open VSX Registry](https://open-vsx.org/extension/ZealousFoundry/flutter-extract-to-arb)

-If you want to add a feature or file a bug, please open an issue/PR on the [GitHub repository](https://github.com/tempo-riz/vscode-dart-extract-arb)
+If you want to add a feature please open an issue on the [GitHub repository](https://github.com/tempo-riz/vscode-dart-extract-arb)

 ## Pro tips
 You can define an extension getter to access your translations more concisely: